MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/configure-your-backlog-view.md

     It can take several moments for the progress bar or count to appear.

-To learn more, see [Display rollup progress or totals](display-rollup.md).
+For more information, see [Display rollup progress or totals](display-rollup.md).

 ::: moniker-end